AntoMakh/job-com/README.md

 1- Any time you want to add an element, check out the material ui page and choose what component you want to add.

 2- Make sure to run npm install to avoid errors, in case the other devs installed any libraries

+3- Check for an account before allowing posting or accepting a job AND in the signin page